pthorkan/Rocky-Rovers-FC/README.md

 * Tested the external links to the various social media sites and payment websites, all open to the correct external website in a new tab.

-* Tested the website under the Lighthouse performance metric.
+* Tested the volunteer form, and requirement for an email address to be in the correct format for submission.

 # Vaildator Testing